Skip to content

 Fish fillets are boneless because they do not contain the larger bones running along the vertebrae.

-PREPARE THE FILLETS
+HOW TO PREPARE THE FILLETS

 Fish Nuggets